Alseidon/TaylorInterface.jl/docs/src/quickstart.md

 open_lib(handler)
 ```

 Now, the loaded library is in `handler.lib`, and a dictionary to some of its functions is stored in `handler.symbols`.
-For instance, let's call the Poincaré map for our above example, and for a duration of 1.
+For instance, let's call the Poincaré map for our above example, and for a duration of 1 (to see all the wrapping functions, see [here](@ref wrapping_funcs)).

 ```julia
 in = [0., 1.]